charlesamoreira/katpool-app/README.md

 * Katpool-backup: performs db dumps and uploads these dumps to google drive.
 * [Katpool-monitor](https://github.com/Nacho-the-Kat/katpool-monitor): taking the initial config from Katpool and sharing miner balances and total to prometheus and via APIs.
 * prometheus: pulls metrics from Katpool and displaying metrics of the pool
-* [go-app](https://github.com/Nacho-the-Kat/katpool-blocktemplate-fetcher): fetches block templates using *gRPC* connection and sends them over redis channel.
+* [go-app](https://github.com/Nacho-the-Kat/katpool-blocktemplate-fetcher): to fetch new block template from the Kaspa network using *gRPC* connection and sends them over redis channel.
 Katpool-app fetches templates from Redis channel.
 * redis: Receives block templates from go-app.
 This Redis channel is subscribed by Katpool-app.
 * [Katpool-payment](https://github.com/Nacho-the-Kat/katpool-payment): taking balances from the database and distibuting payments